separateurCreated with Sketch.

 Desbois' examination of this period of history also looks at how the Roma of Eastern Europe were victims as well.

-“Everyone knows about Auschwitz — there are things there that one can see: the camp, the train, the barbed wire, the gas chamber, etc. But in the East, there is nothing to see, just a field.
-Even many of the synagogues were transformed by the Soviets into shops or cinemas,” he said in a talk last May at the YiVO Institute for Jewish Research in New York City, which studies the history and culture of East European Jewry.
+"Everyone knows about Auschwitz — there are things there that one can see: the camp, the train, the barbed wire, the gas chamber, etc. But in the East, there is nothing to see, just a field.
+Even many of the synagogues were transformed by the Soviets into shops or cinemas," he said in a talk at the YiVO Institute for Jewish Research in New York City, which studies the history and culture of East European Jewry.

-Desbois said the reason his team continues documenting the Holocaust by Bullets is to “finish burying the dead.”
+Fr.
+Desbois said the reason his team continues documenting the Holocaust by Bullets is to "finish burying the dead."

 "I know that the Jews are one of the people most connected to the dead, by duty and by religion," he said.
 "We try to help people find the graves of their loved ones.
 We have someone on staff whose full time job is to answer families' inquiries and help them go back there and say Kaddish for the first time since 1942."
 A "small family memorial without noise" can be provided, "to protect and sanctify the place" where the person died.

-It might be added that, according to Catholic teaching, one of the Corporal Works of Mercy is to bury the dead.
+According to Catholic teaching, one of the Corporal Works of Mercy is to bury the dead.

-Aside from honoring the victims, Desbois also wants to help the world understand the roots of the violence, so that it can be avoided in the future.
+Aside from honoring the victims, Desbois wants to help the world understand the roots of the violence, so that it can be avoided in the future.
 He likes to point out that the story of Cain and Abel comes very early in the Bible, but that it is a story that is repeated in every genocide.

 "God asked, 'Where is your brother?'
 He didn’t ask 'Are you guilty?'
 Of course, he knows he’s dead.
 He’s looking for the corpse.
 And for me and my team, it’s surely the question we hear in our prayer, ‘Where is your Jewish brother from all these Soviet countries?’" said Desbois, who served as director of the Episcopal Committee for Catholic-Judeo Relations, under the auspices of the French Conference of Bishops from 1999 until 2016.